Air Charter Safety Foundation

 - The first step is to contact the FAA Flight Standards District Office (FSDO) responsible for oversight of your operation, and inform them that you would like to participate in the ACSF/FAA ASAP program.

 - If your FSDO is not familiar with ASAP and needs more information, ACSF can provide contact information for other FSDOs that already participate in the joint ACSF/FAA program.

-- The FAA regional office must first sign an MOU with the ACSF, after which your company and your FSDO co-sign the MOU in order to confirm your participation.
+- The FAA office must first sign an MOU with the ACSF, after which your company and your FSDO co-sign the MOU in order to confirm your participation.

 - You will need to train your employees who will participate in ASAP regarding the program rules and how to submit a report.

 When an employee submits a report to ASAP, the report is processed and reviewed by an event review committee (ERC), which decides on the appropriate course of action in response to the event.
 The ERC is comprised of an FAA representative, a company management representative, and a representative from the participating employee group (pilot, mechanic, etc.).

 - Your company will need to designate a primary company management representative, and a primary employee group representative to participate on the ERC.
 (A back-up representative should also be designated in the event the primary representative cannot be available for the ERC.)